-The present study attempts to analyze the situation of retail marketing in India.
+The present study attempts to analyze the situation o.
 It also analyzes the various issues and challenges before Indian retail marketing.
 The data have been collected for the present study through secondary sources.
-The secondary data have been collected from the published and unpublished sources.
+The secondary data have been collected from the published and un published sources.
 The data have been collected through the sources such as, websites, annual reports and statements, books, Journals, Periodicals and reports.